tochman/the_blue_print/chapters/07-2-render-props.md

-# Render Props and Function-as-Children Patterns
+# Render props and function-as-children patterns

 Render props are a powerful pattern for sharing logic between components while giving consumers complete control over rendering.
 Instead of passing data or configuration through props, you pass a function that returns JSX.
 This approach separates logic from presentation, making your components more reusable and flexible.